mattlitz/mattlitz/README.md

 ###

-Hi I'm a mechanical engineer interested in data science
+Hi I'm a mechanical engineer and aspiring data scientist.
+My interests are employing data science in engineeering and financial applications.

 <!--